madudhinakar/consolidate-notes-to-affine/README.md

 2. Open the repo folder in VS Code.
 3. Open `Terminal` -> `New Terminal`.
 4. Copy the command from [example-command.txt](/Users/Madu/Documents/New%20project/example-command.txt).
-5. Replace the example paths with their own paths.
+5. Replace the example paths with your own paths.
 6. Run the command.

 ## Output